-The Standard Bubble Wrap consists of two layers – single layer, which is regular grade, and double layer, which is heavy-duty.
+The Standard Bubble Wrap consists of two layers – a single layer, which is regular grade, and a heavy-duty, double layer.

 Metalised Bubble Wrap, also known as ‘foil bubble wrap,’ refers to Bubble Wrap sheets laminated with foil to enable temperature-controlled packaging.
-Its thermal quality regulates the temperature of the products inside and protects sensitive goods from damage.
+Its thermal quality regulates the products’ temperature and protects sensitive goods from damage.
 This lightweight and moisture-resistant wrap is used for packaging exotic food items, documents, paintings, etc.

 Kraft Paper Backed Bubble Wrap

 Kraft Backed Bubble Wrap is covered with solid kraft paper and is mainly used for packaging wooden furniture and other heavy household items by furniture manufacturers and movers.
 Kraft Backed Bubble Wrap is designed to be tough and can withstand the rigours of transportation and shipment.
 This kind of wrap can also protect the floor surface from scratches caused by the movement of heavy furniture.